taidaesal/vulkano_tutorial/docs/section_7.md

 You can use whatever file extension you'd like for the shaders.
 Using `.vert` or `.frag` won't help Vulkan automatically figure out what kind of shader they are so we still need to tell it explicitly when we load them.
 As far as I know, there's no officially-recommended file extension.
 The extensions I use are pretty common choices but I've also seen people use `.glsl` as the file extension as well.

-For what it's worth, IntelliJ is the IDE I use for Rust development and it associates `.vert` and `.frag` files with GLSL code as long as you have the GLSL language extension plugin installed.
+For what it's worth, IntelliJ is the IDE I use for Rust development, and it associates `.vert` and `.frag` files with GLSL code as long as you have the GLSL language extension plugin installed.

 #### External Shaders Problem